Welcoming Westchester Artists

 The resident will spend an average of 6-8 hours a week teaching in the Westchester and Port Chester community, including our family workshops, K-12 residencies, mosaic programs, and programs for those with special needs.

-The resident will spend 10 hours a week working for Clay Art Center, assisting in the studio with the goal of becoming proficient in a range of studio management skills in a community environment.
+The resident will spend 15 hours a week working for Clay Art Center, assisting in the studio with the goal of becoming proficient in a range of studio management skills in a community environment, as well as special projects.

 One year Commitment beginning September 1st 2019